rust-lang/rustc-dev-guide/src/building/suggested.md

 in your `.vscode/settings.json` file.
 This will ask `rust-analyzer` to use `./x.py check` to check the sources, and the stage 0 rustfmt to format them.

-> NOTE: Make sure to replace `TARGET_TRIPLE` in the `rust-analyzer.rustfmt.overrideCommand`
+> NOTE: Make sure to replace `TARGET_TRIPLE` with the appropriate target triple
-> setting with the appropriate target triple for your machine.
-An example of such
+> for your machine.
+An example of such a triple is `x86_64-unknown-linux-gnu`.
-> a triple is `x86_64-unknown-linux-gnu`.
-An easy way to check your target triple
+> An easy way to check your target triple is to run `rustc -vV` and checking the
-> is to run `rustc -vV` and checking the `host` value of its output.
+> `host` value of its output.

 If you have enough free disk space and you would like to be able to run `x.py` commands while rust-analyzer runs in the background, you can also add `--build-dir build-rust-analyzer` to the